When I was a little girl I loved the story of The Three Pigs.

 For the wolf is going to come around — in little ways, perhaps.
 Or big.

 But let him huff.
 Let him puff.
-My home is built on the rock.
+Our home is built on the rock.